Administration & Support

 Phone: (720) 423-9084

-Sally Bishop is our Italian teacher.
+Sally Bishop is our Travel Center Coordinator.
 Growing up, her family hosted exchange students and visitors from all over the world.
 So when old enough, struck by a fascination with other cultures she had developed during her childhood, she applied and was accepted to the American Field Service exchange program.
 At the time, it was only possible to select a hemisphere, not a country, and though she had disliked Italy during a visit there the summer before, AFS paired her with a family there nonetheless.
 That year proved to be a life-changing experience.
 Italy’s people and culture immediately captured her imagination and heart, as well as the family with whom she lived and has remained close to for almost forty years.
 This experience cemented in her a belief in the power of cultural exchanges and has now led her to fulfill a life-long dream of establishing a cultural exchanges with a high school in Italy.

 Following Sally’s year abroad, she attended Colorado College and lived and studied in France, earning a B.A. in Romance Languages.
 An avid cyclist, following college, she worked in the bicycle industry and eventually lead and designed cycling tours in Italy, France and Switzerland.
 When she was struck by the desire to teach, she came to Denver and earned a Masters in Curriculum and Instruction from the University of Colorado at Denver.
 She now cycles to work most days and loves the staff and students at DCIS.